 (Joined/trained with Iona in 2007)

-B.A., FCIPD, T Dip IT, HE Certificate in Counselling, MSc Mental Health
+B.A., FCIPD, T Dip IT, HE Certificate in Counselling, MSc Mental Health, PGCE

-She changed career direction some years ago, and trained as a counsellor and mental health practitioner while at the same time moving into the areas of counselling, mental health support and disability advice within further and higher education. .
-She is presently working as a part-time mental health tutor and adviser to students with mental health difficulties at Canterbury College.
+She changed career direction some years ago, and trained as a counsellor and mental health practitioner while at the same time moving into the areas of counselling, mental health support and disability advice within further and higher education.
+More recently she qualified as a specialist teacher and assessor.
+She currently works part-time as a Mental Health and Dyslexia Adviser for University of London.
 She also works on a freelance basis in the areas of DSA assessing, mentoring and provision of consultancy advice in regard to disability practice and legislation within both the FE and HE sectors.
 She has a particular interest in the way that accessing education can promote greater practical and emotional independence for students with mental health difficulties and other disabilities.